Trade Bitcoin Trading

 Concept of Break-Even

-Bitcoin Drawdown and Maximum Drawdown - What is Money Management in Crypto Trading?
+Bitcoin Drawdown Basics - Max Drawdown and Money Management in Crypto

 Trading Account Equity and Concept of Break Even

-At 80% draw down, a trader must quadruple their Bitcoin account equity just to bring and take it to the original equity level.
-This is what's known as "break even" i.e. Get back to your original account balance that you deposited after making a drawdown.
+Following an 80% drawdown, a trader faces the necessity of quadrupling their Bitcoin account's equity just to recuperate losses and return to the initial equity level.
+This recovery state is commonly referred to as "break even," meaning achieving the original deposited account balance after incurring a drawdown.

-The more you lose, the harder it's to make it back to your original trading equity.
+The more funds you lose, the more difficult it becomes to return to your initial trading capital.

-This is the reason why as a trader you should do everything you as a trader can to PROTECT your trading account equity.
-Do not accept to lose more than 2 percent of your account equity on any one single Bitcoin trade.
+As a trader, it's crucial to protect your trading account equity.
+It's advisable not to accept a loss exceeding 2 percent of your account equity on any single Bitcoin trade.

 In BTC USD CryptoCurrency trading, traders use stop loss orders that are placed so as to minimize losses.
 Controlling risks involves setting a stop loss order after opening a trade order.